Kyosse/challmaker/Category/Steganography/LiSt Files/challenge.md

 | :---: | :---: | :---: |
 | LiSt File | [Steganography](../README.md) | [Easy](../../../Difficulty/Easy.md) |

 LiSt Files is a steganography chall that I have made for a CTF.
-The concept is to hide message in multiple filename and recover them with the `ls -all` command.
+The concept is to hide message in multiple filename and recover them with the `ls -l` command.

 If you want to use this chall in the configuration you can use this [zip](LiSt_Files.zip) wich contains all the file.
 If you want to change the flag and/or other parameters you can read the following points: